VestureSDK/Vesture/docs/docs/Mediator/Overrides/override-Crucible.Mediator.Engine.Pipeline.Internal.md

 ---
-uid: Ingot.Mediator.Engine.Pipeline.Internal
+uid: Vesture.Mediator.Engine.Pipeline.Internal
 summary: *content
 ---

-The namespace <xref:Ingot.Mediator.Engine.Pipeline.Internal> contains internal components and utilities used to construct and manage the invocation pipeline.
+The namespace <xref:Vesture.Mediator.Engine.Pipeline.Internal> contains internal components and utilities used to construct and manage the invocation pipeline.
 These classes are intended for internal framework operations and advanced customization scenarios.